IceBucket420/IceBucket420.github.io/README.md

 - Feature 1- maybe implement a searchbar in future interations, to allow users to find what they need easily
 - Feature 2- Implement the Quiz for users to play and earn points, as well as, learn more about Legos.
 - Feature 3 - Implement a "design your own Lego character" page, to let users personalise their profiles.
-- Feature 4 - Implement a profile page that allows users to view their orders and likes, as well as edit their particulars.4
+- Feature 4 - Implement a profile page that allows users to view their orders and likes, as well as edit their particulars.
 - Feature 5 - Add a sign up and sign in page, for users to enter their account, with API to store user information.